pwaidelich/eca_energyfinance_submission_v2/README.md

 - export the combined data sets as CSV files under `/data/filled_up_txf_oci`

 ## Element 5
-Name: `Element5_SI_figures.do`: creates SI Figures 1-5 and SI Figure 7.
-These figures notably serve to triangulate TXF data presented in the main manuscript with data openly accessible data by Oil Change International.
+Name: `Element5_SI_figures.do`: creates Supplementary Figures 1-5 and Supplementary Figure 7.
+These figures notably serve to triangulate TXF data presented in the main manuscript with openly accessible data from Oil Change International.

 Description: In this DO-file, we:
-- Compare TXF and OCI data based on all commitments disaggregated by fossil commitments, RET commitments, and Grid commitments (Fig SI 1)
+- Compare TXF and OCI data based on all commitments disaggregated by fossil commitments, RET commitments, and Grid commitments (Supplementary Fig. 1)
-- Replicate Figure 1-3 of the main manuscript using filled up values (SI Figures 3, 4, 5, for methodology see SI Note on Methods for Supplementary Figures 1-7)
+- Replicate Figures 1-3 of the main manuscript using filled-up values (Supplementary Figures 3-5; for methodology, see our SI's Supplementary Methods for Supplementary Figures 1-7)
-- Generate additional Figures to fill in data gaps (SI Figure, 1, 2a, 2b, 7)
+- Generate additional Figures to fill in data gaps (Supplementary Figure, 1, 2a, 2b, 7)
-- Generate dataframes and graphs about the difference of the two dataframes on a country level for fossil, RET and grid commitments and separated by financial instrument (Fig SI 3a and 3b)
+- Generate data frames and graphs about the difference of the two data frames on a country level for fossil, RET and grid commitments and separated by financial instrument (Supplementary Fig. 3a and 3b)

 ## Element 6

 Name: `Element6_Censored_datafile.do`: creates the censored demo version of our energy subset (a randomly selected 10% of deals).

 Description: In this DO-file, we:
-- Draw a variable `u` at random between 0 and 1 for each unique deal
-- Delete all deals with a variable `u` that is higher than 0.1 (we delete 90% of all deals)
-- Export a censored database with 10% of the original deals
+- Subset the original dataset randomly to approx. 10% of all deals
+- Remove all columns not required for the Demo DO-file and reshuffle all columns kept
+- Export the censored and reshuffled dataset

 ## Element 7

-Name: `Element7_SI tables and notes.do`: creates additional calculations used in the SI Notes and Tables.
+Name: `Element7_SI tables and notes.do`: creates additional calculations used in the Supplementary Notes and Tables.

 Description: In this DO-file, we:
-- create the statistics used to support the SI Note 2 on Fossil fuel dependent countries
+- Create the statistics used to support Supplementary Note 2 on fossil fuel-dependent countries
-- create the ECA finance by OECD versus non-OECD countries (SI Table 6 and 7)
+- Create the ECA finance by OECD versus non-OECD countries (Supplementary Table 6 and 7)

 ## Element 8

-Name: `Element8_figure_recipientcountry_distribution.R`: creates Figure 5 in R .
+Name: `Element8_figure_recipientcountry_distribution.R`: creates Figure 5 in R.

 Description: In this R-script, we:
 - Collapse cumulative ECA commitments by recipient country and technology group (renewables or fossils)
-- Draw maps of recipient country shares using shapefiles from the `rnaturalearth` package (Fig. 5A)
+- Draw maps of recipient country shares using shapefiles from the `rnaturalearth` package (Fig. 5a)
-- Collapse cumulative ECA commitments by deal location (domestic, same region, or different region) and plot as a bar chart (Fig. 5B)
+- Collapse cumulative ECA commitments by deal location (domestic, same region, or different region) and plot as a bar chart (Fig. 5b)
-- Collapse cumulative ECA commitments by phase and income country level (as per World Bank data) of the recipient country and plot as a bar chart (Fig. 5C)
+- Collapse cumulative ECA commitments by phase and income level of the recipient country (as per World Bank data) and plot as a bar chart (Fig. 5c)

 ## Data files in the repository
 1. `data/240219 WB Country and Lending Groups.xlsx`: data on the World Bank Country and Lending Groups (used to classify countries into Lower-/Middle-/High-Income in Figure 3c) taken from the World Bank Data Help Desk (URL: https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
 2. `data/240801 ISO3-ISO2-codes.xlsx`: data on mapping ISO2 to ISO3 codes (or vice-versa).
-3. `data/240918 IMF IFS - US CPI.xlsx`: Data on the US Consumer Price Index taken from the IMF (URL: https://data.imf.org/?sk=4c514d48-b6ba-49ed-8ab9-52b0c1a0179b&sid=1390030341854).
+3. `data/240918 IMF IFS - US CPI.xlsx`: data on the US Consumer Price Index taken from the IMF (URL: https://data.imf.org/?sk=4c514d48-b6ba-49ed-8ab9-52b0c1a0179b&sid=1390030341854).
-4. `data/OCI Public Finance for Energy Database 2024.xlsx`: a version of the OCI Public Finance for Energy database obtained in July 2024.
+4. `data/OCI Public Finance for Energy Database 2024.xlsx`: a version of the OCI Public Finance for Energy database obtained from OCI in July 2024.
 5. `data/txf_countrynames_iso3_matched.csv`: a manually created data frame that matches the country names in the raw TXF data to standardized ISO3 identifiers.
-6. `data/TXF_data_censored.dta`: 10% sample of TXF data.
-Please keep confidential and use for review purposes only (to run STATA DO-File to produce all figures, 'Element 2').
-To access all data, please contact TXF Limited.
+6. `data/TXF_data_censored.dta`: approx. 10% sample of the raw TXF transaction data but censored and reshuffled (as the data are proprietary), to be used for the Demo (see description above).
+7. `SourceData_SupplementaryFigures.xlsx`: Source Data for Supplementary Fig. 1-7

 Date stamps in the filenames indicate the download date.